Friday the 13th (franchise): Reception

-Box office and response
+Box office

-The Friday the 13th films generally received negative reception from professional critics, in contrast to other slashers like Halloween.
-Critics disliked how the series favored high body counts over plot and character development and how each film was almost indistinguishable from the last.
-Nevertheless, the films were a financial success, prompting Paramount to release more sequels contingent on the box office appeal.
-When comparing Friday the 13th to the other top-grossing American slasher franchises—A Nightmare on Elm Street, Child's Play, Halloween, the Hannibal Lecter series, Psycho, Saw, Scream, and The Texas Chainsaw Massacre—and adjusting for the 2018 inflation, Friday the 13th is the second highest grossing slasher franchise in the United States, with approximately $755.6 million, behind Halloween in first place with $813 million.
-In third place is A Nightmare on Elm Street with $592.8 million.
-Then comes Saw with $457.4 million, Scream with $442.9 million, Psycho with $376.3 million, The Texas Chainsaw Massacre with $304.6 million, and rounding out the list is Child's Play with approximately $203 million.
-The financial success has extended to home release, with more than five million DVDs sold by 2005.
+As of 2023, the Friday the 13th series is the second-highest grossing horror movie franchise domestically, grossing $908.4 million over twelve films, only behind Halloween ($1.09 billion) and ahead of A Nightmare on Elm Street ($793.5 million), Scream ($779.5 million), Saw ($688.3 million), The Texas Chainsaw Massacre ($459.7 million), and Child's Play ($305.2 million), all adjusted for inflation.

+The films' financial success has extended to home releases, with more than five million DVDs sold by 2005.

+Critical response

 Impact

 In December 2006, IGN ranked Friday the 13th seventh in the top 25 film franchises.
 Qualifications included: the franchise must have at least three films released before December 2006; the franchises must be either a commercial or artistic success; and the franchise must have had some form of impact on popular culture.
 Three senior editors, the editor-in-chief, and IGN's entertainment editorial manager judged the various film franchises.
 In commenting on Friday the 13th's seventh-place ranking, the general consensus among the reviewers was that even though the Halloween franchise started the slasher genre, Friday the 13th became one of "the most influential franchises of the 1980s" and that its commercial success through 11 films, novelizations, comic books, and other collectables is proof of its legacy.
 ABC Online's Arts and Entertainment reporter, Gary Kemble, makes note of the popularity of the franchise throughout popular culture.
 Kemble points out that Jason's mask, which was not adopted until the third film in the series, is one of the most widely recognizable images in popular culture.
 Talking with Brenna O'Brien, co‑founder of the Fridaythe13thfilms.com website, the pair discusses how the fan base of the franchise has become so impassioned with the series that they have created films, latex body suits to emulate Jason's appearance, and tattoos of Jason and the Friday the 13th moniker on their body.